Unlock the Door to Your ‘Good Death’Feb 03, 2020

 Naming your hopes and fears is probably the simplest exercise in our toolbox and yet it’s the most essential and profound.
 Here’s why:

 Acknowledging your hopes and fears around your inevitable death and dying is the natural starting point for meaningful end-of-life planning.

 Whether it’s writing your legal will, thinking about how you want to be laid to rest, or articulating your personal and health-care wishes, you need to know what you want and don’t want, what you fear, and what you desire.
 Your hopes and fears are integral to informing all aspects of your end-of-life planning and ensuring that your thoughts, conversations, and written documents reflect the essence of who you are.

 Fear of death and dying can prevent you from living and loving fully.

-There are many books and essays written about this topic, and we wrote briefly about it in this blog post.
+There are many books and essays written about this topic, and we wrote briefly about it in the blog post, Imagining Your Death Will Enrich Your Life.
 What is well known is that when you’re gripped by any fear, be it realistic or irrational, you limit the way you live in some way.
 Some say that the fear beneath all fears is the fear of dying, and coming to peace with death is no small feat.
 But just the simple act of acknowledging that you—like all other beings—will die, can bring a great sense of peace and joy to your precious and finite life.

 Denying your hopes and desires for your version of a ‘good death’ can rob you of that very opportunity.